bmd1905/EasyMLOps/README.md

 ![Observability](./docs/images/signoz-2.jpg)

-#### Prometheus and Grafana
+#### 📉 Prometheus and Grafana

 To see the Ray Cluster information, you can go to `http://localhost:3009/` and you should see the Grafana dashboard.

 ![Grafana](./docs/images/grafana.jpg)

-### NGINX
+### 🔒 NGINX

 ```bash
 make up-nginx
 ```

 This command will start the NGINX Proxy Manager, you can go to `http://localhost:81/` and you should see the NGINX Proxy Manager UI.
 The default user and password is `admin@example.com:changeme`.
 Then you can setup the reverse proxy for the Ray Dashboard, MLflow, Airflow, and more.
-For SSL, you can use the Let's Encrypt, and for domain, you can use DuckDNS.
+For SSL, you can use Let's Encrypt, and for domain, you can use DuckDNS.

 ![NGINX Proxy Manager 1](./docs/images/nginx-proxy-manager-1.jpg)